Meet Your Neighbors Folk Music (tm)

 So, whether your library needs a group that can highlight the theme of your reading series or needs a program that focuses on a specific culture, we are happy to talk about how a Hi-Dukes presentation will enhance the experience of your patrons.

-Concerts and musical lectures for adult audiences
+Interactive history lectures for adult audiences

 Also in harmony with the band’s multi-cultural repertoire, the band offers Klezmer in America.

 Another intersection of two cultures is looked at in The Long Road: the shared path of two historically wandering cultures.
-The Roma (popularly know as “gypsies”) and the Jews have, as primarily landless cultures, faced many of the same challenges.
+The Roma (popularly known as “gypsies”) and the Jews have, as primarily landless cultures, faced many of the same challenges.
 This musical lecture takes a look at the individual histories of these two groups as well as examining how they have interacted together and how they have been treated by the world at large.

 Audience participation at various Libraries